presidentbeef/brat/src/common/turbo/README.rst

 - Low-level operations is possible if the users wishes that.

-- Implemented in straight Lua and LuaJIT FFI, so the user can study and modify inner workings without too much effort.
+- Implemented in straight Lua and LuaJIT FFI on Linux, so the user can study and modify inner workings without too much effort.
+The Windows implementation uses some Lua modules to make compability possible.

 - Good documentation